mafenet/Blatand-Lyd/README.md

 ## config (i3 / sway)

 My config file has shortcuts for my scripts for bluetooth, volume, brightness, `i3lock` / `swaylock` and `dmenu` built in.
+`nitrogen` is used to set the wallpaer in i3.

 ## bluetooth.sh